-Figure 4. (a) Lowest energy docking solutions for Ligand 4 (grey), Ligand 6 (pink), Ligand 5 (green) and Ligand 7 (violet) in complex with CTB.
-The residues lining the galactose and sialic acid binding subsites are highlighted in orange, and blue surfaces, respectively. (b) On a semi-transparent surface, the sulphone oxygens of 6 and 7 are shown pointing towards Asn14 and Trp88 (in turquoise sticks), and the methyl group on the furoate pointing parallel to His13 (red sticks), rather than towards Gln61 (turquoise sticks). (c) Zoom on the phenyl moieties of Ligands 4-7, showing the interaction with Tyr12 (turquoise sticks).
+Figure 4. a) Lowest-energy docking solutions for ligand 4 (gray), ligand 6 (pink), ligand 5 (green), and ligand 7 (violet) in complex with CTB.
+The residues lining the galactose and sialic acid binding subsites are highlighted with orange and blue surfaces, respectively. b) On a semi-transparent surface, the sulfone oxygen atoms of 6 and 7 are shown pointing towards Asn14 and Trp88 (in turquoise sticks), and the methyl group on the furoate pointing parallel to His13 (red sticks), rather than towards Gln61 (turquoise sticks). c) Zoom on the phenyl moieties of ligands 4-7, showing the interaction with Tyr12 (turquoise sticks).